chocolatey/choco-wiki/FeaturesInstallDirectoryOverride.md

 # Install Directory Override (Licensed Editions Only)

-The ubiquitous install directory switch!
+The ubiquitous install directory switch for [customers](https://chocolatey.org/pricing)!
 The only switch you will ever need for overriding the install directory for native installers!
 When working with packages that use native installers (software that actually installs on a machine), Chocolatey is able to override the default installation directory from a simple switch you pass to choco.

 It can be a pain determining the native installer type (MSI, NSIS, InnoSetup, etc) for a piece of software and then determining what the what the install directory argument should look like.